 Future Leaders of Amphibian Conservation Program

-The Amphibian Survival Alliance welcome applicants in the early stages of their careers who have a track record of contributing to successful conservation initiatives.
-The Future Leaders of Amphibian Conservation Program aims to support those who wish to conduct or continue projects that directly improve the survival of amphibians in the wild.
+The Amphibian Survival Alliance (ASA) welcomes applicants in the early stages of their careers who have a track record of contributing to successful conservation initiatives.
+The Future Leaders of Amphibian Conservation Program aims to support those who wish to conduct or continue initiatives that directly or indirectly impact the survival of amphibians in the wild.
 While anyone can apply, we are particularly interested in attracting delegates from amphibian-rich, resource-poor countries.

 This program offers a range of opportunities throughout the year, including financial support for: